 Another relevant paper is [Song 2004].
 Like us, Song studies the estimation problem in online English auctions in eBay-like environments.
 However she used a different approach, based on the theoretical result that the secondand third-highest valuations uniquely identify the underlying value distribution.
-Unfortunately, applying this fact to the eBay model presents a problem: while the highest observed bid (which is the second-highest actual bid) corresponds to the second-highest valuations, the second-highest observed bid is not necessarily the third-highest valuation.
+However, applying this fact to the eBay model presents a problem: while the highest observed bid (which is the second-highest actual bid) corresponds to the second-highest valuations, the second-highest observed bid is not necessarily the third-highest valuation.
 This is because the first- or second- highest bidders may have submitted bids higher than the third-highest value before the third-highest valued bidder had a chance to submit her final bid, which means her bid can be hidden from the bidding history.
 Thus the second-highest observed bid is sometimes less than the third-highest valuation, and ignoring this fact would introduce bias to the estimation.
-Song recognizes this problem, and her solution is to use data from auctions in which the first- or secondhighest bidder submitted bids higher than the second-highest observed bid late in the auction, because these auctions have relatively higher probability that their second-highest observed bids are third-highest valuations.
+Song recognizes this problem, and her solution is to use data from auctions in which the first- or second-highest bidder submitted bids higher than the second-highest observed bid late in the auction, because these auctions have relatively higher probability that their second-highest observed bids are third-highest valuations.
 However, this approach merely reduces expected bias rather than avoiding it entirely.
 Indeed, we note that there is empirical evidence [Roth and Ockenfels 2002] that bidding activity late in auctions has much higher density than earlier bidding activity.
 This suggests that even for the selected auctions of Song's approach, there may be significant probability that second-highest observed bids are less than third-highest valuations.
 Our approach models the hidden bidders, so does not suffer from the bias introduced in her approach, and does not need to drop any auctions from consideration.
 Finally, Song [2004] did not discuss how to estimate the distribution of the number of bidders, which is essential for computing optimal bidding strategies in our repeated auctions setting (see Section 4).

 Haile and Tamer [2003] analyzed a different form of the hidden bid problem: a bidder may have submitted an earlier bid below her valuation, then the current price rises above her valuation, so she does not bid again.
-As a result, bidders' final observed bids may be below their valuations.9 Haile and Tamer [2003] proposed a method to compute bounds on the value distributions given the observed bids.
+As a result, bidders' final observed bids may be below their valuations.
+Haile and Tamer [2003] proposed a method to compute bounds on the value distributions given the observed bids.
 In our model, bidders' final observed bids are assumed to coincide with their willingness to pay, so this issue does not arise in our current model.
-On the other hand, Haile and Tamer's [2003] approach was intended for physical (as opposed to online) auctions.
-As a result they assume that the number of potential bidders in each past auction is known.
-This could cause their technique to overestimate the value distribution in the online setting because it does not account for potential bidders who arrive after the auction's current price exceeds their valuation.
+On the other hand, Haile and Tamer's [2003] approach was intended for physical

+(as opposed to online) auctions, where there are no fixed closing times, and the number of potential bidders are assumed to be known.
+Thus their approach cannot be directly applied to online auctions where the number of bidders are inherently unknown.
 Since in practice, the hidden bidders problem addressed in our paper and the bidding below valuation problem studied by Haile and Tamer may both be present, an interesting future research direction is to combine our approach that deal with hidden bidders with Haile and Tamer [2003]'s technique for bounding the valuation distribution.